AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/developer-tools.md

 - `b` - Opens the local GraphQL server in your default browser.
 - `d` - Opens developer tools in your default browser.
-- `l` - Launches Cloudflare allowing you to deploy to production if you have appropriate permissions.
+- `l` - Launches Cloudflare, allowing you to deploy to production if you have appropriate permissions.
 - `c` - Clears the contents of the console.
 - `x` - Exits the local environment.